 The FIRE Faculty Network is a coalition of college faculty supporters interested in promoting and defending free expression and academic freedom at their institutions.

 Learn how faculty use FIRE resources in the classroom.

 Join FIRE at the University of Southern California from October 20-22 for our annual Faculty Network Conference.

 First Thing’s First is a college coursebook like no other that provides students with the fundamentals of modern American free speech law in a clear, concise, and accessible manner.

-A perfect primer on the First Amendment generally and as applied to higher education specifically, FIRE’s Guide to Free Speech on Campus has been integral to our educational efforts since it was first published in 2005 (the guide is currently in its second edition).
+A perfect primer on the First Amendment, FIRE’s Guide to Free Speech on Campus has been integral to our educational efforts since it was first published in 2005.

 The Spotlight database evaluates speech codes at more than 450 institutions of higher education around the United States.